A look at the advantages of monitoring AWS on top of CloudWatch, particularly for data capture, metrics and service checks.

 Three Keys to Monitoring IT from a Single Pane of Glass

 So what next?
 Can you now evolve to a place where you monitor your IT environment from a single pane of glass - with a single source of truth, delivering valuable information, presented in a meaningful way – so you can resolve issues faster and make more informed decisions?
-Yes, you can!!
+Yes, you can!
 Advanced monitoring solutions with the right capabilities will allow you to move from where you are to a much better place.
 The right capabilities fit into three areas:

+Use Automated discovery to quickly find everything in your environment.
 You first must be able to discover and gather data from everything in your infrastructure, which becomes the single source of truth for the operations team.
 To capture this data, advanced monitoring solutions should include the following capabilities:

 - Flexibility to support new technologies and services so you can begin monitoring them on day one.

-2. Obtain Actionable Information:
+Obtain Actionable Monitoring Information

+Normalize your data for each technology to provide consistent information.
 Data is only useful if it is turned into actionable information.
 Advanced monitoring solutions should deliver actionable information in the following ways:

-• Creating Parent-child relationships to avoid "alert storms" and turn alert data into root cause information.
+- Create parent-child relationships to avoid "alert storms" and turn alert data into root cause information.

-• Analyzing historical data to show performance trends for capacity planning and to learn what led up to an issue.
+- Analyze historical data to show performance trends for capacity planning and to learn what led up to an issue.

-See it Your Way:
+See it Your Way with Dashboards

-Typically, there are many users of the monitoring information, with each user having specific things they need to see.
+You need easily configurable, flexible dashboards so users can see the information they need the way they need to see it (charts, graphs, alerts, etc.) and administrators can quickly set it up.
+Typically, there are many users of the monitoring data, with each user having specific things they need to see.
 At the highest level, advanced monitoring solutions should show the overall IT infrastructure from a single pane of glass.
 However, the single source of truth combined with the ability for each user to view the information they need is what’s most important.
 To help you see it your way, advanced monitoring solutions should provide the following capabilities:

-• Role-based access to allow administrators to provide information based on roles and responsibilities.
+- Role-based access to allow administrators to provide information based on roles and responsibilities.

 - Available on mobile devices so that administrators and users can obtain the alerts and information they need while on the move.

 Not having any of the three capabilities above results in an ineffective and inefficient solution.
 For example, if the monitoring solution doesn’t collect and analyze data properly, the information presented will be poor.
 It will result in the technical team pointing fingers and spending time chasing ghosts.
 Poor or incorrect information may in fact cause the wrong actions to be taken, disrupting service and costing the company money.
 It is an unpleasant and risky existence.
 So don’t live this way!